 A. Although with a few contacts, your information are very important for us as they will be used for cross-checking the submitted logs.
 Nevertheless, if you do not like yourself to be included in the final rankings, you may highlight your participation as "CHECK LOG", your callsign will be inserted in a separate list without score.

 Q. I read from rules that contacts made with stations who will NOT submit their logs will be considered valid.
 How will you be sure that some participants, in order to gain some positions in the ranking, may have attempted to "invent" some QSOs?

-A. Especially in these years of poor propagation, the main purpose of the Contest is to allow 11 meter users to gather together on the radio and have fun.
+A. The main purpose of the Contest is to allow 11 meter users to gather together on the radio and have fun.
 However, being the Contest a competition, the final rankings has to be as real as possible and no doubts about the correctness of the winners shall arise.
 Simplest thing to do would be to consider only the contacts made by the stations who submitted their logs.
 As a result, it would end up rewarding the luckiest participants instead of the best.
-Stations not submitting their logs will also be considered valid as long as their callsign appear in at least ten of the logs received.
+Stations not submitting their logs will also be considered valid as long as their callsign appear in at least 10 of the logs received.
 Those contacts will be entitled to 1 point instead of 2.

 Contacts not complying with such criterion will inevitably be rejected.

 Q. The deadline for submitting the log has expired.
 What can I do?

 A. First of all we would like to thank you for submitting your log anyway.
 It will help us to carry out the checks.
 All logs received more than fifteen days after the end of the contest will be considered as Check Logs and will not be included in the final rankings.

 Q. Where can I find the software to manage the Contest?

 A. The software to manage the Contest will be available for download from this website at least 30 days before the start of the Contest.